Chantelle Cameron vs Mary McGee

-Chantelle Cameron vs Mary McGee, billed as "The Road to Undisputed", was a professional boxing match contested between WBC female light-welterweight champion, Chantelle Cameron, and IBF female light-welterweight champion, Mary McGee, with the inaugural Ring magazine title also on the line.
-The bout took place on 30 October 2021 at The O2 Arena in London.
-Cameron defeated McGee via unanimous decision.
+Chantelle Cameron vs. Mary McGee, billed as "The Road to Undisputed", was a professional boxing match contested on 30 October 2021, for the WBC, IBF and The Ring light-welterweight championship.
+The bout took place at The O2 Arena in London.

 Background

-McGee won the vacant IBF female title in December 2019 after defeating Ana Laura Esteche via tenth-round technical knockout in New York.
-Following a successful defence of her title, McGee was scheduled to face Victoria Bustos in a unification bout with the vacant WBO female title also on the line.
+McGee won the vacant IBF title in December 2019 after defeating Ana Laura Esteche via tenth-round technical knockout in New York.
+Following a successful defence of her title, McGee was scheduled to face Victoria Bustos in a unification bout with the vacant WBO title also on the line.
 However, the bout was cancelled after McGee suffered an injury during training.

 Cameron defeated Adriana Araújo via unanimous decision to capture the vacant WBC female title in October 2020, followed by a successful defence against Melissa Hernández in May 2021.
 In September, a four-woman light-welterweight championship tournament was announced for 30 October.
 Billed as "Road to Undisputed", the tournament was an attempt to crown an undisputed champion, seeing Cameron face McGee for the WBC and IBF titles while WBA champion Kali Reis faced Jessica Camara, with the vacant WBO title also on the line.

+The fight

+Cameron defeated McGee via unanimous decision.